Applying some Six Sigma to my War vs. the Deer Flies

 Can't say I have any enemies at all on this planet.
 Just don't.

 Well, except one.
 My property is surrounded by woods on three sides.
 Starting in mid-May, it is impossible to walk to get the mail without being harassed by Tabanas libeola or more commonly known as the friggin deer fly.
 They are relentless, fast flying vampires.
 They team up in packs of 4 or 5 and will land on your face, neck, arms, or whatever else is exposed.
 When you swat them, they just find another landing spot.
-A simple stroll to the mail box evolves into arms flailing and cursing at these bastards.
+A simple stroll to the mail box evolves into arms flailing and cursing at these predators.
 On my tractor, I steer with one hand, flailing non-stop with the other.

 A few years ago, I researched how to rid the planet (at least my property) of these low lifes.
 Someone posted a solution I thought I'd try.
 Start with a ski pole.
 Cut a hole in a BLUE solo cup and put the pointy end of the ski pole through the hole.
 These degenerates love the color blue.
 Then attach a fly strip to the pointy end and let it hang over the BLUE solo cup.
 Hold the pole up over your head and walk (or drive around like that).